hawleyfarm/hawleyfarm.github.com/content/_index.md

 title = "A holiday with farm experience" [[featurette]] image = "/images/photos/wagon_house_blue_sky.jpg" text = "Our  renovated farm accommodation mean you can go back to nature without abandoning your home comforts.
-Catering for 4-6 people, we are an ideal family destination, but can also be a tranquil getaway for groups, friends and colleagues.
-Please browse our website for more information and we look forward to greeting you at Hawley Farm soon!
+Catering for 4-7 people in each of the three cottages, we are an ideal family destination.
+Included, if required are cots, bedguards, high chairs.
+All beds are made up for you when you arrive and towels are included.\nAlso can  be a tranquil getaway for groups, friends and colleagues.\nWe have plenty of free parking for your stay.\nPlease browse our website for more information and we look forward to greeting you at Hawley Farm soon!
 Graham and Pamela.
 P.S. see 3D tours of the [Cider Press](https://my.matterport.com/show/?m=PFyRT2X5moe) and the [Wagon House](https://my.matterport.com/show/?m=PsNbMG1tgPD)" title = "Comfortable and Spacious Accommodation"

 +++